 As we ate our last bites, we began to scoot out the door and return to the high demands of our weekday lives.
 But what joy to pause from the noise and celebrate the stories of our lives and shared dreams over sandwiches, munched in unison around the butcher block in the kitchen.

-- Oregano - 1/2 teaspoon fresh or 1/4 teaspoon, dried or fresh
+- 1/2 teaspoon fresh oregano or 1/4 teaspoon dried

-- Black pepper - Pinch freshly ground black pepper
+- a pinch of freshly ground black pepper

-- Sea salt - Sea salt to taste (depending on saltiness of pickle juice)
+- sea salt to taste (depending on saltiness of pickle juice)

 - Put all of the ingredients in a blender, except for the olive oil and salt.
 Blend into a puree and while blending, slowly begin adding the olive oil in a steady stream until the dressing becomes creamy and thick.